 We have collaborated with Mageplaza – a reliable Magento extension provider to bring about a Free PWA theme for Magento.

-Otherwise, if you’re more interested in the headless solution for the best shopping experience, you can check our headless Magento PWA package.
+Otherwise, if you’re more interested in the headless solution for the best shopping experience, you can check our headless PWA for Magento 2.